ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/bring-me-the-horizon-tour-tickets.markdown

   s\_The Alchemy Index: Fire and Water and Earth and Air), Thrice took a several-year\
   \ hiatus starting in 2012.
 Arriving in May 2016,\_To Be Everywhere Is to Be Nowhere\_\
   proved to be Thrice’s most politically-minded yet vulnerable work to date.
 The band’\
-  s newest album\_Palms was released this year on Epitaph Records.</p>"
+  s newest album\_Palms was released this year on Epitaph Records.</p>\r\n<p>It was\
+  \ also previously announced that Los Angeles trio FEVER 333 will join the tour as\
+  \ support on all dates.
+Known for their hard-hitting hybrid of hip-hop, punk, and\
+  \ activism, the band recently released a video for the remix of their track <a href=\"\
+  https://www.youtube.com/watch?v=uH3kmd0-fEQ”>Made An America</a>,” featuring Travis\
+  \ Barker and Vic Mensa.</p>"
-section3-content: "<p>We have 5 pairs of tickets to attend Bring Me The Horizon ‘\
+section3-content: "<p>We have 5 pairs of tickets to attend Bring Me The Horizon North\
-  First Love’ Tour to 5 lucky winners and join the band to a concert of their choice!</p>\r\
+  \ American ‘First Love’ Tour to 5 lucky winners and join the band to a concert of\
-  \n<p>If you are BMTH biggest fan… What are you waiting for?
-Enter the form below\
+  \ their choice!</p>\r\n<p>If you are BMTH biggest fan… What are you waiting for?\
-  \ for a chance to win and get ready to have a BLAST at Bring Me The Horizon ‘First\
+  \ Enter the form below for a chance to win and get ready to have a BLAST at Bring\
-  \ Love’ Tour!</p>"
+  \ Me The Horizon ‘First Love’ Tour!</p>"
 entry-title: "Win a pair of tickets to Bring Me The Horizon ‘First Love’ Tour!"
 entry-content: "Enter the draw to win a pair of tickets to Bring Me The Horizon ‘\
   First Love’ Tour by completing the form below before 23:59 on 7h of January 2018."